-There are many opportunities for international students to engage in meaningful, practical work experiences in the U.S. These experiences, typically in the form of internships and job opportunities, enable students to apply what they have learned in their programs to real organizations, and gain valuable experience in different career fields and industries.
+There are many opportunities for international students to engage in meaningful, practical work in US.
+These experiences, typically in the form of internships and job opportunities, enable students to apply what they have learned in their programs to real organizations, and gain valuable experience in different career fields and industries.

 There are different types of employment authorization which international students may be eligible to use, in order to engage in these practical experiences.
 Generally, unpaid work and internships are allowed in F-1 and J-1 student statuses and do not require any additional authorization.
 However, it is recommended that international students consult with their university’s international office to confirm any guidance they may have on how to avoid unfair or unlawful unpaid work arrangements.

 Opportunities in which any type of work is performed or services are provided in exchange for money, tuition, fees, books, supplies, lodging, or for any other benefit, would be considered employment for the purposes of immigration law.
 Before engaging in any type of employment, international students need to first ensure that they have authorization to do so.
 This authorization may be an automatic benefit of their status, authorized by their school’s international office, or authorized by USCIS (United States Citizenship & Immigration Services).